gitmujoshi/ai-curation-engine-cursor-generated/docs/papers/BAML_INTEGRATION_TECHNICAL_PAPER.md

 # BAML Integration for Production AI Systems: From Source Code to Type-Safe Runtime

-*A Technical Deep-Dive into Boundary's AI Markup Language Integration, Code Generation, and Real-World Implementation*
+*A Technical Deep-Dive into BoundaryML (BAML) Integration, Code Generation, and Real-World Implementation*

 ## Abstract

-This paper presents a comprehensive analysis of Boundary's AI Markup Language (BAML) integration in production AI systems, demonstrating how a single source file can generate complete type-safe runtime environments for language model interactions.
+This paper presents a comprehensive analysis of BoundaryML (BAML) integration in production AI systems, demonstrating how a single source file can generate complete type-safe runtime environments for language model interactions.
 Through real-world implementation of an AI content curation system, we evaluate BAML's code generation capabilities, developer experience benefits, and production deployment characteristics.
 Our analysis shows that BAML reduces AI integration complexity by 95% while eliminating an entire class of runtime errors through compile-time type safety.
 The paper provides detailed implementation examples, performance measurements, and best practices for BAML adoption in production systems.

 **Note**: This is a technical implementation analysis based on real-world BAML deployment rather than theoretical research.
 It emphasizes practical integration patterns, measured development improvements, and reproducible implementation details.